 Some of the links in this post may be affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you...you're just helping re-supply our family's travel fund.

 Moving down the road is no walk in the park, and so moving across the country can be incredibly stressful and challenging if there is no pre-planning involved.
 Once you’ve left your old address and moved far away, you can’t just pop back to pick up some vital mail you forgot to change the address for, or source out that box of family jewelry you kept in a safe space in the attic that you forgot about.
-Which is why organizing in advance is essential to make sure nothing is missed when you move long-distance.
+This is why organizing in advance is essential to make sure nothing is missed when you move long-distance.

 Change Your Address to Prepare for a Cross Country Move